 Many women use marijuana for PMS as an alternative to anti-depressant, prescription pain relievers and sleep aids.

 Medical marijuana has not been shown to aid in restoring normal hormone levels.
 Therefore, it probably cannot treat the most often hypothesized cause of premenstrual syndrome.
 Nonetheless, it may treat some of the symptoms and is well known to be able to treat others, such as headaches.

 Medical marijuana is a known treatment for headaches.
-It has been shown to help treatment resistant migraines and cluster headaches, which are among the most painful headaches a person can experience.
-There are some theories that medical marijuana affects parts of the brain that cause such headaches.
+It has been shown to help treatment-resistant migraines and cluster headaches, which are among the most painful headaches a person can experience.
+There are some theories that medical marijuana affects parts of the brain responsible for causing headaches.
 However, it is also known to have limited pain relief benefits as well.
-Research is indicating that medical marijuana may work well in conjunction with other pain relievers to both increase pain relief and decrease dosages of potentially dangerous pain medications.
+Research indicates medical marijuana may work well in conjunction with other pain relievers to both increase pain relief and decrease dosages of potentially dangerous pain medications.

-It is important to note that medical marijuana, indeed all marijuana, may increase or cause symptoms of depression.
-This is well documented, though it is hard to say for sure given that many depression sufferers self-medicate.
+It is important to note medical marijuana — indeed all marijuana — may increase or cause symptoms of depression.
+This is well documented, though it is hard to say for sure given many depression sufferers self-medicate.
 It is difficult to see whether people who have or are predisposed to depression are more likely to use marijuana or need medical marijuana, or if marijuana causes the illness.
 Furthermore, some of the most prescribed medications for depression are known to increase depression and/or cause suicidal thoughts in some patients.
-This shows that depression is difficult to treat with medication and that some patients respond differently than others.
+This shows depression is difficult to treat with medication and some patients respond differently than others.
 In short, medication for depression helps some people and hurts others.
 Medical marijuana is no exception.

 This information is not provided by medical professionals and is intended only to complement, and not to replace or contradict, any health or medical advice or information provided by healthcare professionals.
 If you have any questions, please contact your doctor or other healthcare professional.